Coronon/PyOpenDmxUsb/README.md

 ### Effects/Animations

 PODU provides you with an easy way to animate your channel values.
-You can instruct the DMXServer to change the values of as many channels as you want to a specific one over x amounts of milliseconds(ms has to be divisible by the DMXServer´s tickspeed which is normally set to 100ms).
+You can instruct the DMXServer to change the values of as many channels as you want to a specific one over x milliseconds(ms has to be divisible by the DMXServer´s tickspeed which is normally set to 100ms).

 ```py
 dmxClient.effect([name, time, channel, value...])